jaranta/epshoe/core/character.md

 Despite its name, Infiltration is as useful for getting out of places undetected as if its for getting into them.

+*Infiltration Cherry:* If your Infiltration rating is 8 or more, you can automatically open any standard civilian or commercial lock without a test.
+Complex, specialized or custom locks always require a test to open.

 ##### Infosec

 You are adept at cracking security systems and bypassing firewalls or stopping them from being cracked.
 You can: